-- amounts of less than \$1,000 - amounts required to be paid by a Commonwealth, state or territory law or by a court order - payments of salary or wages (under a contract of service) - amounts that are capital, private or domestic in nature, and - certain amounts incurred by a general insurance company in connection with the issue of policies or the payment of reinsurance premiums.
+- amounts of less than \$1,000 - amounts required to be incurred by a court order or law of the Commonwealth, state or territory - payments of salary or wages (under a contract of service) - amounts that are capital, private or domestic in nature, and - certain amounts incurred by a general insurance company in connection with the issue of policies or the payment of reinsurance premiums.

-EXAMPLE: Amount required to be paid under a state law
+EXAMPLE: Amount required to be incurred under a state law

-John operates a cartage business and paid \$1,200 on 31 December 2004 to register his truck for 12 months from 1 January 2005 to 31 December 2005.
+John operates a cartage business and paid \$1,200 on 31 December 2007 to register his truck for 12 months from 1 January 2008 to 31 December 2008.
 The truck is used exclusively for business purposes.
 Although the registration fee is over \$1,000 and it covers a period spreading across more than one income year, it is excluded expenditure.
-This is because it is required to be paid under a state or territory law.
-The prepayment rules do not apply to this type of expenditure and the fee is deductible in the year it is paid.
+This is because it is required to be incurred under a state or territory law.
+The prepayment rules do not apply to this type of expenditure and the fee is deductible in the year it is incurred.